Are you delivering the best user experience possible to your site visitors?

 Remember this isn’t about manipulating search engines, but rather about providing value.
 Read the title aloud: does it sound like a keyword?
 If not, that’s good.

-As time goes by, your web pages will begin to rank for keywords that you never even optimized for.
-Here’s a post at Moz, where the author naturally integrated these keywords.
+As time goes by, your web pages will begin to rank for keywords that you never even included in your search engine optimization techniques.

 That’s what Google wants – for you to write naturally, without giving preference to keyword insertion.

 So if you’ve ever hooked people with your speech, then you need to leverage that ability in your content writing.

 Depending on the types of content you create, sharing case studies that you personally conducted makes it particularly easy to integrate keywords naturally.
 That’s because you’re reporting your challenges, strategies, and results from a campaign.

 A case study also allows you to hone your skills, not to make yourself look smart or special, but because when you do, you’ll better understand how your target audience feels and what you can do to meet their needs.

 8. Build functional links to your web pages.